 Recumbent bikes generally promise a wholesome lower-body workout.
 Still, the Stamina Elite Total Body bike is designed to offer a full-body performance with its unique pair of hand pedals.

 The two cranks placed on either side of the console are your ticket to accomplish upper body workouts and achieve dual benefits (upper and lower body exercise) from your exercise routine.

 The bike comes with 8 levels of resistance that are easy to change using the easy-to-reach tension dial.
 This suits beginner trainers’ and intermediate users’ needs but could not be sufficient for advanced trainers as it doesn’t offer enough resistance.

 The frame and construction are appreciable as the company has taken care to manufacture the bike with a sturdy steel frame promising durability and stability.

-The seat is ergonomically designed with padding and an angled backrest that offers the utmost comfort when you sit and exercise.
+The seat of this recumbent bike is ergonomically designed with padding and an angled backrest that offers the utmost comfort for tall and big riders when you sit and exercise.

 - Comes with upper hand pedals and lower foot pedals for a full-body workout